nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 * for a Referral - reference the `ReferralRequest` profile
 * for a Document - reference the `DocumentReference` profile
 * for an Investigation - reference the `DiagnosticReport` profile
+* for a Diary Entry - reference the `ProcedureRequest` profile

 ## Problems linking to problems